kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

     interface.
 Status updates attempting to report a pod IP for an isolated pod are rejected by validation and indicate a fail-open node.
 - [x] Events
-  - Event Reason: `PodAdmitFailed` / `UnsupportedNetworkMode` when the node cannot honor the isolation request (fail closed).
+  - Event Reason: `PodAdmitFailed` / `UnsupportedDefaultNetwork` when the node cannot honor the isolation request (fail closed).

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?